AnthonyLupica/Sentimento/react-app/README.md

 1. Clone this repository to your local machine.
 2. Install the necessary dependencies by running npm install.
-3. Start the development server by running npm run dev -- --port [port_num]
+3. Start the development server by running npm run dev -- --port [port_num] --open
 4. Open your browser and navigate to http://localhost:[port_num] to view the app.

 ## Testing